 Quickfire question time!
 What do you get up to outside work?

 Outside of work I enjoy spending time with my friends and family.
 This can mean packing up and travelling as far south as London, or heading right up north to Inverness.
-Now that I live in Leith, it’s too easy to stumble across a new restaurant or bar and spend a Saturday afternoon people watching with a drink in hand.
+It’s too easy to stumble across a new restaurant or bar and spend a Saturday afternoon people watching with a drink in hand.

 How would your friends describe you?